LeOptix/Optix-DevHub/UPDATE-LOG.md

 # Optix DevHub UPDATE LOG
 Release system:
-- a-x.x.x - alpha version
+- x.x.x - alpha version (_eg.
+"Version 1.3.4 ALPHA"_)
-- b-x.x.0 - beta version
+- x.x.0 - beta version (_eg.
+"Version 1.5(.0) BETA"_)
-- x.0.0 - stable / main release
+- x.0.0 - stable / main release (_eg.
+"Version 2(.0.0)_")
-- x.x.x-NA - New Architecture
+- _..._ NA - New Architecture

+## Version 0.1.0 NA
+(After being dead for a long time, DevHub is back less gooooooo)

+- Implemented functional language functionality
+- Implemented functional settings menu
+- Some places for some reason were still using the old DevHome name.
+Fixed.
+- Now will use Lua 5.4.
+This doesn't carry any change as of now.
 ## Version 0.0.9 NA
 - Rewrited the program from scratch.